What is Qelbree?

 - is pregnant or plans to become pregnant.
 Qelbree may cause harm to the mother when taken during pregnancy.
 You and your healthcare provider will decide if Qelbree should be taken during pregnancy.

-- Tell your healthcare provider right away if your child becomes pregnant or thinks they are pregnant during treatment with Qelbree.
+- Tell your healthcare provider right away if you or your child become pregnant or think they are pregnant during treatment with Qelbree.

 - There is a pregnancy registry for females who are exposed to Qelbree during pregnancy.
 The purpose of the registry is to collect information about the health of females exposed to Qelbree and their baby.
 If you become pregnant while taking Qelbree, talk to your healthcare provider about registering with the National Pregnancy Registry for Psychiatric Medications by calling 1-866-961-2388 or go to www.womensmentalhealth.org/preg.